biobricks/level-tree-index/README.md

 If you want to wait for the index to update most of the time then you should probably either set `opts.listen` to false or use the levelup mode by calling the constructor with `opts.levelup` set to true, though that has its own drawbacks, especially if using `valueEncoding:'json'`.
 See the constructor API documentation for more.

+## Technical explanation

+I normal operation (opts.levelup == false) level-tree-index will listen for any changes on your database and update its index every time a change occurs on the database.
+This is implemented using leveup change event listeners which run after the database operation has already completed.

+When running `.put` or `.del` directly on level-tree-index the operation is performed on the underlying database, the tree index is updated and then the callback is called.
+Since we can't turn off the change event listeners for a specific operation, level-tree-index has to remember the operations performed directly through `.put` or `.del` on the level-tree-index instance such that the change event listener can ignore them to prevent the tree-index update operation from being called twice.
+This is done by hashing the entire operation, saving the hash and then checking the hash of each operation picked up by the change event listeners agains the saved hash.
+This is obviously inefficient.
+If this feature is never used then nothing is ever hashed nor compared so performance will not be impacted.

 # ToDo

 ## Before version 1.0